 State your fundraising goal in monetary terms.
 Be reasonable in setting a goal that is reasonable and attainable; if the amount to be raised is “astronomical”, you’re less likely to be able to attract participants, sponsors and/or donors.
 If the amount of funding required to accomplish your mission is substantial, do not be afraid to state that fact in your appeal for support, but point out that whatever funds are raised through the bowl-a-thon will definitely further your organization’s efforts to realize its mission, and are appreciated.

 Advertise, advertise, advertise!
 Post flyers in the bowling alley(s) participating in your organization’s fundraising efforts.
 Check with local bowling leagues to see if they would be willing to spread the word and/or participate.
 Place ads in local newspapers (especially independent papers which often target the local population).
 Look into radio and televised community events notices.
 Contact your local community public broadcast television station about the possibility of taping a short show promoting your charitable event.
 Contact other organizations with similar or complementary missions to ask for their assistance and support.
 Email friends and family.
 Write letters to persons, institutions, and companies that sponsored or donated to prior fundraising efforts.

-- Let participants, sponsors and/or donors know whether their monetary gift is tax deductible – IRS rules have recently changed regarding donations.
+Let participants, sponsors and/or donors know whether their monetary gift is tax deductible – IRS rules are constantly changing regarding donations.
 Check with the IRS and/or an experienced attorney regarding these changes.